smaht-dac/smaht-pipeline-utils/docs/pipeline_utils.rst

 Arguments:

---ff-env FF_ENV                         environment to use for deployment --repos REPOS [REPOS ...]               list of repos to deploy, must follow expected structure (see :ref:`docs <repo>`)
+--ff-env                                environment to use for deployment --repos                                 list of repos to deploy, must follow expected structure (see :ref:`docs <repo>`)

 Optional Arguments:

---keydicts-json KEYDICTS_JSON           path to file with key dicts for portal auth in json format [~/.cgap-keydicts.json] --cwl-bucket CWL_BUCKET                 cwl-bucket to use for deployment --account ACCOUNT                       account to use for deployment --region REGION                         region to use for deployment --project-uuid PROJECT_UUID             uuid for project to use for deployment --institution-uuid INSTITUTION_UUID     uuid for institution to use for deployment --post-software                         post | patch Software objects --post-file-format                      post | patch FileFormat objects --post-file-reference                   post | patch FileReference objects
+--keydicts-json                         path to file with key dicts for portal auth in json format [~/.cgap-keydicts.json] --cwl-bucket                            cwl-bucket to use for deployment --account                               account to use for deployment --region                                region to use for deployment --project-uuid                          uuid for project to use for deployment --institution-uuid                      uuid for institution to use for deployment --post-software                         post | patch Software objects --post-file-format                      post | patch FileFormat objects --post-file-reference                   post | patch FileReference objects